Ivan Desyatov: 2023–24 season

 Flores/Desyatov opened their season late, debuting on the ISU Challenger Series at the 2023 CS Golden Spin of Zagreb in early December.
 They placed third in the rhythm dance and climbed to second in the free dance, ultimately finishing third overall behind Lithuanian champions Allison Reed / Saulius Ambrulevičius and American compatriots Emilea Zingas / Vadym Kolesnik.
 The pair also competed in the 2024 U.S. Figure Skating Championships where they finished seventh and received a standing ovation for their free dance.

 2024–25 season: Allegations of misconduct and suspension

 Flores and Desyatov began their season by finishing fifth at the 2024 Lake Placid Ice Dance International and sixth at the 2024 Denis Ten Memorial Challenge.

-The duo were assigned to debut on the 2024–25 Grand Prix circuit at the 2024 Skate America; however, two days before the event, their names were withdrawn, and they were replaced by Annabelle Morozov and Jeffrey Chen.
+The duo was assigned to debut on the 2024–25 Grand Prix circuit at the 2024 Skate America; however, two days before the event, their names were withdrawn, and they were replaced by Annabelle Morozov and Jeffrey Chen.

 On October 18, the U.S. Center for SafeSport announced that Desyatov had been sanctioned with a temporary suspension due to an ongoing investigation of misconduct allegations.
 In November 2024, French-Estonian ice dancer Solène Mazingue came forward, publicly identifying herself as the individual that filed the complaint to SafeSport.
-She alleged that Desyatov sexually assaulted her in a hotel room during the 2023 CS Golden Spin of Zagreb, after she had taken medication prescribed to help her sleep following a brain injury.
-That same month, Flores made an Instagram post, confirming that she and Desyatov would miss the remainder of the season due to the ongoing investigation.